Home » Geography » China Type Climate

 1. Temperature

 The average monthly temperature varies between 4 C and 25 C and is strongly modified by the sea effect.
-Occasionally, cold air (polar vortices) from continental interiors can lower temperatures to freezing.
-Although frosts are rare, they sometimes occur in cold interiors.
+Sometimes, cold air from inland areas can drop temperatures to freezing.
+While frosts are uncommon, they can happen in colder regions.

 2. Rainfall